mamun39/SecureRAGPipeline/README.md

 The current system should be treated as a security-aware demo, not a hardened secure RAG platform.

 - role selection in the UI is demo-only and not backed by real authentication
-- tenant, owner, classification, and trust metadata use simple defaults unless explicitly changed in code
+- tenant and owner metadata still use demo defaults, and classification/trust values are user-selected rather than trusted
 - ingestion scanning is phrase-based and can miss malicious content or over-flag benign content
 - safe context handling currently drops review-flagged chunks rather than applying nuanced risk scoring
 - output filtering is heuristic and can miss secrets or over-block benign content